james-jw/xq-promise/README.md

   promise:fork-join($promises)
 ```

+Other words of caution!
 * Not everything should be parrellized.

-For example, disc writes and other opeations should be used with caution when using ``fork-join``
+For example, disc writes and other opeations should be handled with care when using ``fork-join``

 #### Advanced Forking
 Certain scenarios can be optimized by changing the: